Strongpreneur#Business Growth Strategies

-There are seven people reporting or directly accountable to the General Manager.
+Seven people are reporting or directly accountable to the General Manager.
 At each departmental level, the managers are also responsible for the work of at least eight or more supervisors.
 Each supervisor is in charge of several workmen.
 According to the principle of the span of management, as espoused by Hamilton, a human being is only capable of supervising the work of three to six workers.
 Lyndall Urwick supported Sir Hamilton’s assertions that the ideal number of managers to be supervised by the general manager should not be more than four, and at the lowest levels of the organization, it should be six.

 Closely following the span of management is the principle of ‘unity of command’.
 The unity of command principle places a limit on the number of superiors an individual employee can report to or be accountable to, at the same time, in this case, the individual worker should have not more than one boss to report to.
 If a person is made accountable to more than one boss, there is a tendency for conflict to develop.
 The unity of command principle, however, makes the operation of the organization rigid, as most communications must go through prescribed channels.
 For example, the General Manager may be the supervisor of several departments, but not every worker has access to him.
-The only persons who have access to him may be his immediate subordinates, the heads of division.
-The Heads of Division may be accessible to workers.
+The only persons who have access to him maybe his immediate subordinates, the heads of division.
+The Heads of the Division may be accessible to workers.

 The level of authority in an organization is patterned along two basic dimensions:

 Before we deal with these two dimensions, it is important to discuss authority in an organization.